jclark/pc-ptp-ntp-guide/gps.md

 The USB port on the ZED-F9P will be exposed as a USB device in Linux, typically `/dev/ttyACM0`.

+If you are using the ZED-F9P purely for timing purposes, you might want to downgrade to firmware HPG 1.12, since that version is the last version that provides the quantization error in UBX-TIM-TP messages (at least versions 1.13 and 1.32 don't provide this).

 Note that this needs a dual band antenna for best performance.
 ![image](https://github.com/jclark/pc-ptp-ntp-guide/assets/499966/e5f35ce8-30de-4bff-a653-6cb765f83cda)